Similarities/HHG_divergence/README.md

 This programm is a simple tool to determine the HHG divergence via lineouts over each harmonic number N.
 In detail, each lineout takes a integration over a number of lines into account (ROI_y) and determines the FWHM via stepfunction.
-Grating equation has to be inserted into the code. should be compatible to Python 3.x.
+Grating equation has to be inserted into the code. is not yet compatible to Python 3.x, since some input parameters (e.g. ROI_y have to be converted to int, which python 3 interprets as float.) .
 Reads 16 bit tiff files.

 Example pictures show its output.